 Fun Facts Top of the Rock:

-- Opened in 1933, Top of the Rock was the first observation deck in NYC to open to the public, even beating its iconic neighbor, the Empire State Building!
+- Opened in 1933, Top of the Rock was the first observation deck in NYC to open to the public.

-- The observation deck’s design was inspired by the Art Deco movement of the early 20th century, evident in its geometric patterns and sleek details.
+- The observation deck’s design was inspired by the Art Deco movement of the early 20th century, evident through geometric patterns and sleek details.

 - The Rockefeller Center was built during the Great Depression, offering crucial jobs to New Yorkers.

-- The famous photo Lunch atop a Skyscraper, where 11 men eat lunch along a beam, was taken at the Rockefeller Center as part of a campaign to promote the building.
+- The famous photo Lunch atop a Skyscraper (11 men eating lunch on a beam) was taken at the Rockefeller Center as part of a campaign to promote the building.

 - The Tonight Show Starring Jimmy Fallon, Saturday Night Live (SNL), Late Night with Seth Meyers, and formerly 30 Rock all filmed at the Rockefeller Center.